 If you were asked to describe the Christian life in two words, how would you respond?
-For my part, I would have no hesitation, I would simply say: Following Jesus.
+Understandably, you might need some time to hone your answer down to just two words.
+For my part, however, I would have no hesitation answering that question.
+I would simply say: Following Jesus.
 That is the essence of the Christian life.

-To deny is to say No. We must say No to our insistent, demanding, self-assertive ego.
-We must echo the prayer of Jesus in Gethsemane: “Not My will, but Yours, be done.”³
+What does it mean to deny ourselves?
+It means to say “No!”
+We must say “No” to ourselves.
+We must say “No” to our insistent, demanding, self assertive ego.
+We must echo the prayer of Jesus in Gethsemane: “Father… not My will, but Yours, be done” (Luke 22:42).

-Only after we have denied ourselves can we go on to take up our cross.
+Only after we have denied ourselves can we go on to the second condition—to take up our cross.
 Someone has defined our cross as the place where God’s will and our will cross.
 It is, in fact, the place of execution.

 God has only one solution for our old man.
-He does not send him to church or Sunday school, He does not teach him the golden rule, or direct him to a class on self-improvement.
+He does not send him to church or to Sunday school.
+He does not teach him the golden rule, or direct him to a class on self-improvement.
 God’s solution is simple and final.
 It is execution.

 The good news of the gospel is that the execution took place when Jesus died on the cross.
-Our old man was crucified at that time in Him.
+At that moment in time, our old man was crucified in Him.
 This is a simple historical fact.
 It is true whether or not we know it or believe it.
-But to benefit from it we must both know it and believe it.
+But to benefit from it, we must both know it—and believe it.

-Nearly fifty years ago I used to conduct regular evangelistic meetings in London at Speaker’s Corner, Marble Arch.
-One night during that period I had a vivid dream in which I saw a man preaching at Speaker’s Corner.
+Many years ago I used to conduct regular evangelistic meetings in London at Speaker’s Corner near Marble Arch, a public speaking area in Hyde Park.
+One night during that period of time, I had a vivid dream in which I saw a man preaching at Speaker’s Corner.
 The man’s message was good, but there was something about his appearance I did not like.
-His body was somehow crooked and he seemed to have a clubfoot.
+His body was somehow crooked, and he seemed to have a clubfoot.
 However, I did not attach any particular importance to my dream.

 About a week later I had precisely the same dream.
-I concluded that God was saying something to me.
+This time I concluded that God was saying something to me.
 “Lord,” I asked, “who is that man?
-His preaching was good but there was something I didn’t like about his appearance.
+His preaching was good, but there was something I didn’t like about his appearance.
 Who is he?”